worldline/angular-training/docs/src/services/README.md

 </CodeGroupItem>
 </CodeGroup>

-8. Refactoring is also needed to keep the `AuthenticationGuard` working.
+7. Refactoring is also needed to keep the `authenticationGuard` working.
 Make the `loggedIn` boolean in the `AuthenticationService` depend on a `token` field and make the `LoginFormComponent` save the token that it gets from the login call in that field.
+You will also need to refactor the logout to empty the `token`.

 <CodeGroup>
 <CodeGroupItem title="authentication.service.ts">